Go to Reviews.org US Edition

 What you need to know about mobile plans for seniors

 If you're on the hunt for a seniors discount on your mobile plan, there are a few things you need to know and a few questions you need to ask first.
 Firstly, how much mobile data do you need?
-If you don't need much at all and you're more interested in saving money, you can start at the very top of the list below with the seniors discount on the 1GB plan from Pennytel, which comes down to $9.89 per month with the discount applied.
+If you don't need much at all and you're more interested in saving money, you can start at the very top of the list below with the cheapest SIM-only plans with a 28-day recharge period.

-If you're after a lot of data, you can get a 10% discount off any Vodafone Infinite plan, including the 40GB plan which comes down to $36 per month.
+If you're after a lot of data, you can get a 10% discount off any Vodafone Infinite plan, including the 50GB plan which comes down to $44.10 per month.
 With that said, there are other providers that offer even better value on high-data plans without a seniors discount.
-For example, Circles.Life offers 40GB for $14 per month (for your first six months, which becomes 30GB for $25 thereafter).
+For example, Circles.Life offers 30GB for $20 per month for the first 6 months.

 Best NBN plans for seniors